SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 To open the CDS graphical modeler, open the context menu in the created CDS file and select *Open With > CDS Graphical Modeler*.

 To add additional metadata to the entities, annotate them by using the *annotate* keyword.
 To make it as easy as possible to read the code, use different files to separate the entity definition and additional metadata.
-If you want to read up on adding annotations, go to the [SAP Cloud Application Programming Model documentation on data annotations](https://cap.cloud.sap/docs/advanced/odata#annotations).
+If you want to read up on adding annotations, go to the SAP Cloud Application Programming Model documentation on [data annotations](https://cap.cloud.sap/docs/advanced/odata#annotations).

-1. Copy [Tutorial Domain Model Entity Definitions](../../../tree/main-multi-tenant/db/poetrySlamManagerModel.cds) into your project.
+1. Copy the [domain model entity definitions](../../../tree/main-multi-tenant/db/poetrySlamManagerModel.cds) into your project.

-2. As foreign key constraints are enabled by the annotation *@assert.integrity*, add the parameter also to the [root package.json](../../../tree/main-multi-tenant-features/package.json) to generate foreign-key constraints on the database layer as described in the capire documentation [Database Constraints](https://cap.cloud.sap/docs/guides/databases#db-constraints).
+2. As foreign key constraints are enabled by the annotation *@assert.integrity*, add the parameter also to the [root package.json](../../../tree/main-multi-tenant-features/package.json) to generate foreign-key constraints on the database layer as described in the capire documentation [Database Constraints](https://cap.cloud.sap/docs/guides/databases#database-constraints).

 ```json
   "cds": {